What is a legacy?

 So how do I, as a book-reader and a book-buyer for children, address the issues the ALA raises?

-I don’t want to propagate racist attitudes, but I’ve loved Laura for forty years.
+I’ve loved Laura for forty years.
+I also don’t want to propagate racist attitudes.
 Searching for answers, I went online.

 In few fields is the issue of unalloyed reverence more thorny than that of children’s fiction because the things you love at 8 become a part of you forever.”